MFA in Creative Writing Program

 I also believe that the audience is quite adventurous.
 This comes from producing theater in Alaska for 15 years.
 I was one of the original company members and the producing director of the Perseverance Theatre, where I learned over and over that audiences will follow you just about any place you want to go provided you prepare them through your craft for the journey.

 Previous plays include: The Women of Lockerbie, published by Dramatists Play Service.
-It was originally produced off-Broadway after winning the silver medal in the Onassis International Playwriting competition and the Kennedy Center Fund for New American Plays award.
-It is translated and published in numerous languages and is produced each year around the US and internationally.
-Blue Moon Over Memphis is published in Japanese by Musashino University and in the U.S. by Applause Books in The Best Short Plays of 2004.
+It was originally produced off-Broadway and has had 450 productions to date.
+Blue Moon Over Memphis is published in Japanese by Musashino University and by Applause Books in The Best Short Plays of 2004.
+It is currently being produced in the traditional Noh style by Theatre Nohgaku of Tokyo, who will begin touring their production in 2016/17.
 Signs of Life won the Jane Chambers award and was a Pinter Review Prize for Drama gold medalist.
 It is published by Samuel French, as is Into the Fire, which won the Weissberger Award.

-Screenplays: Covered Dishes, written with a commission from Fox Searchlight and Goat Cay productions; and Mexico in Alaska.
+Screenplays: Covered Dishes, written with a commission from Fox Searchlight and Goat Cay productions; and Mexico in Alaska for Fox Family Films.

 New projects include: Crossing Over, a hip hop musical set in Amish country with composer Stephanie Salzman.